 "A middlebox is defined as any intermediary device performing functions other than the normal, standard functions of an IP router on the datagram path between a source host and destination host. " (RFC 3234, Middleboxes: Taxonomy and Issues, February 2002, www.ietf.org)

 Middleboxes

-- may prevent hosts on the Internet from connecting to each other
+- a may prevent hosts on the Internet from connecting to each other

-- □ Firewall
+- Firewall

-- □ Network-Adress-Translators (NAT)
+- Network-Adress-Translators (NAT)

 - ...

-- □ Results for the Kad network [Brunner, 2006]

-- 44 % of peers firewalled or NATed.